 Like the lights in our homes, headlights are also changing.
 Newer car models have xenon/high-intensity discharge (HID) or LED bulbs.
 New technology is allowing manufacturers to produce more efficient and brighter bulbs.

-If you have halogen or standard bulbs in your car, is it possible to change them and to get something better?
+If you have halogen or standard bulbs in your car, can you change them and get something better?
 Unfortunately, the answer requires you to do some research.
-However, after reading this blog, you’ll have a better understanding of the different types of headlights that are on the market today and what options you have.
+However, after reading this blog, you’ll better understand the different types of headlights on the market today and your options.

 Halogen/Filament